grafana/agent/cmd/agent-operator/DEVELOPMENT.md

 relates to this project:

 1. The Grafana Agent Operator is composed of a single _controller_.
-A _controller_ is resonsible for responding to changes to Kubernetes resources.
+A _controller_ is responsible for responding to changes to Kubernetes resources.

 2. Controllers can be notified about changes to: